 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

 An eSIM works just like an app: you buy it, you download it, and BOOM!
 You’re connected.
 It’s just that easy.

 Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.Buy an eSIM!

 Up next – what you can expect from living in Cambodia rather than merely passing through!
 For more details about things to do in Cambodia, check out our travel guide.
 For long-terming travelers, here’s an essential guide to living in Cambodia.

-Cambodia does have a shadier reputation in comparison to its neighbours.
-But on the whole, that’s for petty crimes such as pickpocketing and property theft.
-Violent crime is uncommon, particularly against tourists and ex-pats.
+Cambodia does have a shadier reputation in comparison to its neighbors.
+But on the whole, their reputation is based on petty crimes such as pickpocketing and property theft.
+Violent crime is uncommon, particularly against tourists and expats.

 You’ll want to exercise caution when in large cities such as Phnom Penh and Sihanoukville, where theft is more common.
 Perpetrators are known to snatch bags from the backs of motorbikes or unsuspecting texters.
 Don’t flaunt your phone or wave your cash around.
 In Phnom Penh, any tuk-tuk driver will instruct you to hold onto your bag securely.

 To be honest, most areas that you will base yourself in while you teach English in Cambodia will feel as safe as your home country.
 Just read up on more thorough safety tips and listen to the recommendations of people around you.

 Month to month payments, no lock-in contracts, and no itineraries required: that’s the exact kind of insurance digital nomads and long-term traveller types need.
 Cover yo’ pretty little self while you live the DREAM!